AI-comp/Orientation2016Problems/a+b/statement.md

 ==
 Write A+B on every other line with respect to each data set.

-Note that write NOTGHIN to the line "0 0" indicating the end of the input.
+Note that write NOTHING to the line "0 0" indicating the end of the input.

 入力例 (Sample Input)
 ==